Park Upgrades & Development

 This project is funded in part by the Government of Canada’s Natural Infrastructure Fund.

-For more information, view or download the John Avant Park Upgrade Concept Plan.
+For more information, view or download the draft design for Leif Erickson Park or visit the Leif Erickson Park Upgrade Engage Page.

 This project is funded in part by the Government of Canada’s Natural Infrastructure Fund.